straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 * folder `straight-httpd`: Microsoft Visual Studio 2017 project: `straight-httpd.sln`, and the project `straight-buildfs` can package all web pages and convert them into source code.

-# Self-signed Certificate for HTTPS
+# Self-signed certificate for HTTPS

 * If you want to create your customized certificate, run `makecert.bat`.
 Both the certificate and the private key will be saved in the file `server.pfx`.
 *	Use [**OpenSSL**](https://slproweb.com/products/Win32OpenSSL.html) or other tools to convert PFX file to PEM format.